 College of Law

-Melanie Jacobs, Interim DEAN
+Melanie Jacobs, Acting DEAN

 The mission of the Michigan State University College of Law is to provide a rigorous educational program, preparing a diverse community of students to become leaders in private legal practice, business and industry, government service, and legal education.
 The Law College draws upon a century of service, an association with a major research institution, a commitment to broad educational access, scholarly excellence, and service to society.